 Tailwind Tribes are similar to Pinterest group boards only the content you submit is only available to other tribe members who are then tasked with repinning your content (if they choose) to boards that they own on Pinterest.

-Join the Free Resource Library and check out the 30-minute webinar packed full of tips for using Pinterest!
+You’ll also get exclusive access to the vault where you can grab your free Pinterest guides!
 Even better, get your hands on Pintelligent Marketing Made Easy – The Resource Guide For Beginners.

 What You Should Know Before You Join A Group Board: